LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetProfileByAccessToken-get-">Auth Read all Profiles by Token (GET)</h4>
  This API retrieves a copy of the user data based on the access token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-read-profiles-by-token/)

 ```java